Key Concepts

 - A style (CSS)

-The script is the JavaScript that is used to control the behavior of the component.
+The script section contains the JavaScript (or TypeScript) that controls the component's behavior.
 The template is the HTML that is displayed to the user.
 The style is the CSS that is used to style the component.

 <script setup></script>